i-agrawal/machine-learning/regression/linear/README.md

        our new points are (0, 1), (2, 2), (3, 4)
        so how are we supposed to get a straight line for that?

-       lets start by making a guess for the line like y = x
+       we have to set m and b from y = mx + b so lets start by making a guess for the line like y = x

      4 |      o /